 You should know the the SSAT essay test does not count toward your score at all.
 However, this doesn’t mean you shouldn’t care about it.
 In fact, you should put just as much preparation and effort into your essay as you would for any of the scored sections on the test.
 All of the schools to which you are applying will have access to your essay and will most likely use it towards their decision in your admittance.

 Here are some great tips to help you write the best possible SSAT essay:

 1. Come prepared

-Some people are born gifted writers and can produce masterpieces on the first try, but for the rest of us, we need to go through many drafts to get it right.
+Some people are born gifted writers and can produce masterpieces on the first try, but the rest of us need to go through many drafts to get it right.
 In order to write a great essay on the actual test, you should practice writing great essays beforehand.
-So instead of writing a first draft on the test day, you are really writing a well-practiced final draft.
+Instead of writing a first draft on the test day, you are really writing a well-practiced final draft.

 2. Write a great introduction

 Think about anything you have ever tried reading: literature books, news articles, magazines, comic books, an e-mail, the back of a book, or even a long Facebook wall post.
 You could tell in the first 2 lines whether or not it was going to be interesting.
 Maybe you didn’t even finish reading it.
 That is the same mentality your admission readers will have.
 Focus on saying something interesting and unique right from the start.
 Don’t just repeat the question that the prompt asks you.
 Be creative!
 Introduce a quote or ask a question to entice the reader to pay attention.
 Writing a catchy introduction will set the tone for the rest of your essay.

 3. Prepare good, flexible examples ahead of time